Renaming in distributed certification: Applications

-It is proved in \cite{Censor-HillelPP20} that, for any constant $\ell$, having diameter at most $\ell$ can be certified locally with certificates of $O(n \log n)$ bits.
+Here we make again the assumption that the range of identifiers is polynomial in $n$, that is $M = O(n^c)$ for some $c > 0$.
+It was proved in \cite{Censor-HillelPP20} that, for any constant~$\ell$, having diameter at most $\ell$ can be certified locally with certificates of $O(n \log n)$ bits.
 Moreover, they obtained a lower bound of $\Omega(n)$ bits on the certificates for this problem.
 We obtain the following improvement.

-\begin{theorem} For any fixed $\ell$, having diameter at most $\ell$ can be locally certified with certificates of $O(n)$ bits in $n$-vertex graphs (and this is optimal). \end{theorem}
+\begin{theorem} For any fixed integer $\ell$, having diameter at most $\ell$ can be locally certified with certificates of $O(n)$ bits in $n$-vertex graphs (and this is optimal). \end{theorem}

 \begin{proof} The upper bound technique in \cite{Censor-HillelPP20} is the following.
 In a correct instance, every node~$v$ is given as a certificate a table of size $n$.
-Each cell corresponds to a every node $w$ of the graph and contains the identifier of $w$ and the distance from $v$ to $w$.
+Each entry corresponds to a node $w$ of the graph and contains the identifier of $w$ and the distance from $v$ to $w$.
 Checking these tables consists in checking in parallel $n$ BFS trees.
-More formally, for every $w$, $v$ checks that at least one of its neighbors has distance one less to $w$, none have distance two or more less and, if $d(v,w)$ is at least two, $v$ checks that $(v,w)$ is not an edge.
-Every cell uses $O(\log n+\log \ell)=O(\log n)$ bits, hence the result.
+More formally, for every vertex $w$, $v$ checks that $d(v,w) \leqslant \ell$, and that least one of its neighbors has distance one less to $w$.
+For every neighbor~$u$ of~$v$, $v$ also checks that $|d(u,w)-d(v,w)| \leqslant 1$.
+Every entry can be encoded on $O(\log n+\log \ell)=O(\log n)$ bits, hence the result.

 In our scheme, we start by renaming the identifiers of $G$ in the range $[n]$ using Theorem \ref{thm:seb} or \ref{thm:ThmLouis}.
 In either case, the renaming can be locally certified with $O(n)$ bits.
-Then on a correct instance, the prover assigns to every node $v$ a table $T_v$ of $n$ cells, where the cell $T_v[i]$ contains the distance from $v$ to the node with new identifier $i$.
+Then on a correctly renamed instance, the prover assigns to every node $v$ a table $T_v$ of $n$ entries, where the entry $T_v[i]$ contains the distance from $v$ to the node with new identifier $i$.
 The verification can be done as in \cite{Censor-HillelPP20}, and the size of the certificates is $O(n)$. \end{proof}